Totes5706/Plutus-Pioneer-Program-Cohort-3/Guide/plutus-starter.md

   - [4: Optional: Add Cardano Node and CLI into Nix](4-optional-add-cardano-node-and-cli-into-nix)
   - [5: Build and Run Project](5-build-and-run-project]

+## 1: Create the Template

 Head to the plutus-start github to get started:

 [https://github.com/input-output-hk/plutus-starter](https://github.com/input-output-hk/plutus-starter)

 ![Screenshot 2022-03-29 at 16-12-42 input-output-hk_plutus-starter A starter project for Plutus apps](https://user-images.githubusercontent.com/59018247/160698741-00a59420-e4a1-40b5-b112-024836ee8695.png)
-## Click on the green "Use this template" button in the top right corner of the page to clone the template into your own personal repo:
+### Click on the green "Use this template" button in the top right corner of the page to clone the template into your own personal repo:

 ![Screenshot 2022-03-29 at 16-12-12 input-output-hk_plutus-starter A starter project for Plutus apps](https://user-images.githubusercontent.com/59018247/160698703-a983ccbc-7f6f-4acf-ab11-1cb615556430.png)